getodk/docs/odk1-src/central-users.rst

    .. image:: /img/central-users/app-users-create.png

-Once you provide a nickname for the user (usually the name of the data enumerator who will carry the mobile device works well), click :guilabel:`Next`.
+Once you provide a nickname for the user (usually the name of the data enumerator who will carry the mobile device works well), click :guilabel:`Create`.
 The user will be created, and you will see a screen that looks like this:

    .. image:: /img/central-users/app-users-created.png

 That App User has now been created and granted access to use their mobile device to list, download, and submit to all :ref:`available forms <central-forms-lifecycle>` on the server.
-To do so, however, their mobile device will have to get set up with the new account.
+To do so, however, their mobile device will have to get set up with this new account.
 That is what the QR Code you see on this screen is for.
 Read on to the next section to find out how to use it.

 .. _central-users-app-configure: